History of the nude in art: Impressionism

 But it was Renoir who was one of the greatest interpreters of the female body, which he transcribed in a realistic manner, but with a certain degree of adoration that conferred an air of idealized perfection.
-In the Baigneuse au griffon (1870) he was inspired by an engraving on the Aphrodite of Cnidus, while the compositional concept is taken from Courbet.
+In the Baigneuse au griffon (1870), he was inspired by an engraving on the Aphrodite of Cnidus, while the compositional concept is taken from Courbet.
 Renoir sought to synthesize the canonical classicist posture with an air of natural reality, in luminous and evocative environments that conveyed a serene and placid vision of nudity, an ideal of communion with nature.
-He strove to dilute the outline of his figures, following the impressionist technique, through a mottling of space with patches of light and shadow, inspired by the Venetian school to capture the form through color, as seen in Anna (1876) and Torso (1876).
+He strove to dilute the outlines of his figures, following the impressionist technique, by mottling space with patches of light and shadow, inspired by the Venetian school, to capture form through color, as seen in Anna (1876) and Torso (1876).
 Later, in an attempt to simplify the nude, he was inspired by the frescoes of Raphael's La Farnesina, as well as the paintings of Pompeii and Herculaneum, as is evident in La Baigneuse blonde (1882).
-In the Les Grandes baigneuses (1885–1887) he painted sculptural nudes, inspired by the Fountain of the Nymphs of Girardon (Versailles), with fluid lines and a great sense of relief.
+In the Les Grandes baigneuses (1885–1887), he painted sculptural nudes, inspired by the Fountain of the Nymphs of Girardon (Versailles), with fluid lines and a great sense of relief.
 In his last works he was influenced by Alexandrian Hellenism, Michelangelesque mannerism and the baroque style of Boucher and Clodion, with plump figures of exuberant appearance and natural attitude towards the body and the surrounding environment, generally rivers, lakes, forests and beaches (Seated Bathing Girl, 1885; Bathing Girl drying herself, 1895; The Judgment of Paris, 1908–1910; Bathers, 1916).

 Models (1886–1888), by Georges Seurat, Barnes Foundation, Philadelphia.

-Heir to Impressionism was Neo-Impressionism, a style based fundamentally on the pointillist technique, the elaboration of the painting by colored dots.
+Heir to Impressionism was Neo-Impressionism, a style based fundamentally on the pointillist technique, the elaboration of paintings with colored dots.
 One of its main representatives was Georges Seurat, who throughout his career showed a preference for various themes, such as seascapes, country scenes, the circus, the music hall and the nude.
 His main work in this field was Models (1886–1888), where he wanted to demonstrate that the pointillist technique was suitable for any genre, as he was often reproached for only knowing how to produce landscapes in this technique.
-In this work he reinterpreted in a modern key the well-known theme of the three Graces, by means of drawing models located in the artist's own workshop, with a vision indebted in a certain way to the work of Ingres.
+In this work, he reinterpreted in a modern key the well-known theme of the three Graces, by means of drawing models located in the artist's own workshop, with a vision indebted in a certain way to the work of Ingres.

 Nude Lying on a Couch (1897), by Henri de Toulouse-Lautrec, Barnes Foundation, Philadelphia.